ethersphere/swarm-guide/contents/introduction.rst

   <iframe width="560" height="315" src="https://www.youtube.com/embed/xrw9rvee7rc" style="margin-bottom: 30px;" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

-Please refer to our `development roadmap <https://github.com/ethersphere/swarm/wiki/roadmap>`_ to track our progress, actively participate in Swarm's development or synchronize your product's timeline with our development pace.
+Please refer to our `development roadmap <https://github.com/ethersphere/swarm/wiki/roadmap>`_ and our `roadmap board <https://github.com/orgs/ethersphere/projects/5>`_ to track our progress, actively participate in Swarm's development or synchronize your product's timeline with our development pace.

 Overview
 ========================

 Swarm is set out to provide base layer infrastructure for a new decentralised internet.
 Swarm is a peer-to-peer network of nodes providing distributed digital services by contributing resources (storage, message forwarding, payment processing) to each other.
 These contributions are accurately accounted for on a peer to peer basis, allowing nodes to trade resource for resource, but offering monetary compensation to nodes consuming less than they serve.